 Hydro technology uses running water to generate electricity

 Hydropower systems convert this potential energy into kinetic energy in a turbine, which drives a generator to produce electricity.
-The greater the height and the more water there is flowing through the turbine, the more electricity can be generated.
+The greater the height and the more water there is flowing through the turbine, the more electricity generated.